 More than a decade after his death, Apple co-founder Steve Jobs continues to influence the world.
-AppleInsider explores what the man himself thought about living and dying, and how he is now being commemorated in an online archive.
+AppleInsider explores what the man himself thought about living and dying, and how is online archive is commemorating him and his work.

 Every year since Jobs died, Apple has marked the anniversary with tributes, including turning over its homepage to a memorial.
 In 2021, the homepage included a personal message from Jobs's widow, Laurene Powell Jobs, and a three-minute video about the man.